Prorupak/EDU-Camp-API/README.md

 - Authentication middleware for protecting routes and setting user roles
 - Validation using Mongoose and no external libraries
 - Use async/await (create middleware to clean up controller methods)
-- Create a database seeder to import and destroy data